google-parfait/tensorflow-federated/docs/federated_learning.md

         sequentially over subsequent batches of client data, which allows you to update the variables holding various aggregates as a side effect.

-    *   Finally, TFF invokes the `report_local_outputs` method on your Model to allow your model to compile all the summary statistics it collected into a compact set of metrics to be exported by the client.
+    *   Finally, TFF invokes the `report_local_unfinalized_metrics` method on your Model to allow your model to compile all the summary statistics it collected into a compact set of metrics to be exported by the client.
         This is where your model code may, for example, divide the sum of losses by the number of examples processed to export the average loss, etc.

 *   **Federated aggregation**.
 This level of aggregation refers to aggregation across multiple clients (devices) in the system.
 Again, it applies to both